pmcheng/rsna-pneumonia/keras-retinanet/README.md

 Please note: This is a version forked from version 0.4.1 and slightly modified by Phillip Cheng for use in the RSNA Pneumonia Detection Challenge.
 For the original version, see [here](https://github.com/fizyr/keras-retinanet).

+The following files were changed in this version:

+- `preprocessing/generator.py`
+- `layers/filter_detections.py`

+The following files were added:

+- `callbacks/eval_rsna.py`
+- `utils/eval_rsna.py`

 ## Installation

 1) Clone this repository.